orviwan/OpenGlassesFirmware/README.md

     *   `-1` (0xFF): Request a single photo.
     *   `0` (0x00): Stop photo capture.
     *   `1-127`: Start interval capture (value is interval in seconds).
+6.  **Opus Audio Streaming:**
+    *   Subscribe to the Opus Audio Characteristic to receive a continuous stream of Opus-encoded audio packets.
+    *   Unsubscribe (disable notifications) to stop the stream.
-6.  **Reassemble Photos:** The client must reassemble received photo chunks (using the 2-byte sequence number header) until an end-of-photo marker (`0xFFFF` sequence number) is received.
+7.  **Reassemble Photos:** The client must reassemble received photo chunks (using the 2-byte sequence number header) until an end-of-photo marker (`0xFFFF` sequence number) is received.

 For a detailed guide on services, characteristics, and data formats, please see `blueprint.md`.